Kayaba-Attribution/SmartBasket/README.md

       - modify contract to sell only a % of the basket ie: 25%
       - modify to be able to sell x amount of usdt
 - **View functions**
-   - use getUserBaskets to get all the users baskets (user)
+   - use getUserBaskets to get all the users baskets (user) ✅
-   - use getBasketAssetDetails (user, index) to get basket details
+   - use getBasketAssetDetails (user, index) to get basket details ✅
-   - use getBasketTotalValue (user, index) to get usdt value of basket
+   - use getBasketTotalValue (user, index) to get usdt value of basket ✅
-   - showcase the results
+   - showcase the results ✅
+   - save all, show all porfolio total balance and refresh on create
 - **Others**
    - improve UI
    - deploy on testnet